 - Decide on the location of the form fields

-- Customize the separator
+- Customize the divider

 - Customize the success message, which will appear after registration